amar-jay/nebula/doc/source/gps_estimation.rst

 .. admonition:: Recommended Reading
    :class: tip

-   Please refer to the `Nebula GitHub README <https://github.com/amar-jay/nebula>`_ for the most up-to-date setup, usage instructions, and system overview.

-.. admonition:: Recommended Reading
-   :class: tip

-   Please refer to the `Nebula GitHub README <https://github.com/amar-jay/nebula>`_ for the most up-to-date setup, usage instructions, and system overview.
+   Check out how we implemented it in the `Nebula GitHub Repository in the (nebula/controls/yolo.py) <https://github.com/amar-jay/nebula/blob/main/nebula/controls/detection/yolo.py>`_ for a more practical understanding of the implementation.